TcMenu/tcMenuLib/README.md

 ## Summary

-TheCodersCorner.com invest a lot of time and resources into making this open source product which is used by literally thousands of users.
-We don't presently sell hardware or have any other income streams from it, we ask that especially commercial users consider making a voluntary contribution to help keep us going, the sponsor button will appear on this page and the main tcMenu page soon.
+Dave Cherry / TheCodersCorner.com make this framework available for you to use.
+It takes me significant effort to keep all my libraries current and working on a wide range of boards.
+Please consider making at least a one off donation via the sponsor button if you find it useful.

 TcMenu is a modular, IoT ready menu library for the Arduino and mbed platform, it uses plugins to support many displays, input devices and provides remote control using a simple protocol over Ethernet and Serial.